Grubb Family Iron Dynasty: Peak production years (fourth generation, 1840–75)

-The post-Civil War years (5th generation, 1870–1900)
+Post-Civil War years (fifth generation, 1870–1900)

 Grubb family members owned and/or operated eleven iron manufacturing operations after the Civil War, when iron was in great demand to meet the needs of an expanding country.
 Old plants were acquired or upgraded and a new one was built.
 The Cornwall ore banks continued to supply large quantities of ore to both the iron and newer steel industries.
 But the expansion of ironworks proved to be short-lived, as the transition to steel production was on the horizon.